brillout/awesome-react-components/readme.md

  - [react-dimensions](https://github.com/digidem/react-dimensions) - React higher-order component to get dimensions of container.
  - [react-component-queries](https://github.com/ctrlplusb/react-component-queries) - Provide props to your Components based on their Width and/or Height.

-### Portal

-*Render an element at an arbitrary DOM node*

- - [react-portal](https://github.com/tajo/react-portal) - React component for transportation of modals, lightboxes, loading bars... to document.body.
- - [react-layer-stack](https://github.com/fckt/react-layer-stack) - Simple but ubiquitously powerful and agnostic layering system for React.
-Useful for any kind of windowing/popover/modals/tooltip application.

 ### Device Input